kenmoini/kenmoini.com/site/content/en/post/2023/03/multi-arch-pxe-server-udmp.md

 {{< imgItem src="/images/posts/2023/03/ava-dev-kit-red-open.png" alt="Ampere CPU and Ampere-class GPU?!
 Oh yeah!" >}}
 {{< /imgSet >}}

 Thing is, I've never understood PXE booting, but I was determined to get it working and for my whole lab, not just my new ARM systems.

 So that's what this article is all about: ***I have a Unifi Dream Machine Pro, how do I get it to do multi-arch PXE booting for X86_64 and ARM64?***

-#### ***Spoiler Alert***
+---

-> The Unifi Dream Machine Pro can't do multi-arch PXE
+> **Spoiler Alert:** The Unifi Dream Machine Pro can't do multi-arch PXE

+---

 *I know, I know*, we've built so much trust and rapport over these last few articles, you can't believe I got you with a clickbait article title!

-*Honestly, I can't believe you wouldn't expect that of me* - after all, I used to use the *Archer* voicemail intro as my own for years, just chaning it up a bit every few weeks.
+*Honestly, I can't believe you wouldn't expect that of me* - after all, I used to use the *Archer* voicemail intro as my own for years, just changing it up a bit every few weeks.

 Anywho, fact of the matter is, the Unifi Dream Machine Pro cannot do multi-arch PXE booting - ***on it's own***.
 It can if you pass off the DHCP for the primary default network to ISC DHCPD - so that's what we'll do.

 In order to get this all working we have to pass off the default network's DHCP service to ISC DHCPD running externally, which is running along side all the other services needed for PXE booting: TFTP, FTP, HTTP, and NFS.

+---

 ## Make It Make Sense